runeape-sats/bitcoin-mcp/README.md

 - (Windows)

 ## Installation
+1. Clone the repo to your up-to-date btc full node machine (required for bitcoin-mcp to work)

-1. Install dependencies:
+2. Install dependencies:
 ```bash
 pip install fastmcp asyncio configparser
 ```

-2. Make sure Bitcoin Core is up-to-date and running.
+3. Make sure Bitcoin Core is up-to-date and running.
 Configure `.env` and add `BITCOIN_CLI_PATH` so that MCP server can find `bitcoin-cli`
 - Have this line `BITCOIN_CLI_PATH=C:\\Program Files\\Bitcoin\\daemon\\bitcoin-cli` in `.env`

-3. Claude Desktop Configuration (standard setup for any mcp servers)
+4. Claude Desktop Configuration (standard setup for any mcp servers)
 - update `path\\to\\` to your local `bitcoin-mcp` folder
 ```
 {